emmt/NumOptBase.jl/README.md

 significant storage or store their result in an output array provided by the caller.
 In that way, the storage requirements can be strictly controlled.
-All these *public* methods are exported except `NumOptBase.copy!` which exists in Julia base but with a different semantic.
+All these *public* methods are exported except `NumOptBase.copy!` which exists in Julia base but with a slightly different semantic regarding vectors.

 ### Norms